luthis1124/VERITY9000/README.md

 Remember Farscape?
 What if your ship was alive and autonomous?

-This project is not meant to be a 1:1 copy of EDCopilot, rather, the goal is to increase immersion and
+This project is not meant to be a 1:1 copy of EDCopilot, rather, the goal is to increase immersion and make your ship a character you can interact with, that will grow and change over time.

 Built as an exercise to learn how to build AI solutions that include: